tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 It does!
 Again, we are seeing that running the block creates a **new** array every time the block is executed instead of reusing the same instance as we saw with the parameter version.

-In addition to setting the kev-value pair in our hash, we also return the value.
+In addition to setting the key-value pair in our hash, we also return the value.
 This enables us to interact with the newly set value right away with an operator like `<<`.

 With this, we get the ease of use of directly returning a default value without having to remember to update the hash itself.